Karenni Nationalities Defence Force: Defence policy

-According to the KNDF's spokesman, the KNDF, which was founded in accordance with the NUG's defense plans, has three Karenni State-based PDFs, two Shan State-based PDFs, and several EAOs.
+According to the KNDF's spokesman, the KNDF, which was founded in accordance with the NUG's defence plans, has three Karenni State-based PDFs, two Shan State-based PDFs, and several EAOs.
+The KNDF accepts recruits from all different ethnic backgrounds and religious groups in stark contrast to the Myanmar military and other EOAs.
+Their leadership is made up of Christians and Buddhists working together to defend Karenni state from the military regime.